Kristina01111000/4Einstitute/README.md

 - need to add him as admin in analytics once it goes through -> do this next week on thursday before call
 - he can login to the site now, was having an issue before.  uses his gmail email for it
 - double check the score card page

+can't get into the backend of the site, wp-admin goes to 404 page, need to ask for access to siteground to get in